kmajeed/InteractivePython/README.md

 An Introduction to Interactive Programming in Python
 =================

-This repository has my code for exercises and quiz's of ''''An Introduction to Interactive Programming in Python''' class on coursera
+This repository has my code for exercises and quiz's of ***An Introduction to Interactive Programming in Python*** class on coursera